Seven women were murdered in the same area, the border between New Hampshire and Vermont along a stretch of Interstate 91, between 1978 and 1988.

 Seven murders terrified an otherwise sleepy rural community.
 Victims were randomly targeted by an unknown serial killer who seemed to be targeting nurses, but none of the murders have been solved — despite DNA and fingerprints on file.

 Some have called for experts to test the DNA with Michael Nicholaou — the man some have called the prime suspect.
 His history and the circumstantial evidence are detailed in numerous media reports and state congressional hearings.

-He is a decorated Vietnam vet with violent tendencies who murdered his ex-wife and stepdaughter and is the main suspect in the disappearance of an ex-girlfriend.
+He is a decorated Vietnam vet with violent tendencies who murdered his ex-wife and stepdaughter and is the main suspect in the disappearance of a lover.
 He killed himself in Florida after killing himself.

 Some who follow the case question whether all seven Connecticut River Valley murders should be tied together, while others are perplexed by the lack of action by the New Hampshire State Police in testing Nicholaou’s DNA.
 But, state police maintain he was is not a serial killer, according to the Associated Press.